 This proposal has been circulated among and discussed by the faculty of both departments.
-The Finance Department faculty voted 16-0 on April 4, 2018.
-The Operations and Information Systems Department faculty voted 21-0 (with one abstention) on April 6, 2018.
+The Finance Department faculty voted 16-0 in favor of this proposal on April 4, 2018.
+The Operations and Information Systems Department faculty voted 21-0 in favor of this proposal on March 28, 2018.
 The School of Business faculty voted in favor of this proposal on September 4, 2018.